6 blink-and-you’ll-miss-it moments at the coronation

 They were her sister, Annabel Elliot, and one of her close confidantes, Fiona, the Marchioness of Lansdowne.

-But eagle-eyes social media users couldn’t help but point out that all three blonde women, who all wore ivory-coloured dresses, looked quite similar to one another.
+But eagle-eyed social media users couldn’t help but point out that all three blonde women, who all wore ivory-coloured dresses, looked quite similar to one another.

 During the ceremony, a viewer tweeted: “Assuming The Three Camillas will sing us out?”